cma-open/test-repo/README.md

 By following these steps, you can ensure that all repositories remain in sync and that any changes made in one repository are properly reflected in the others.

+## Viewing Submodules on GitHub
+When you view Repo A on GitHub, you will see the submodule directories (Repo B, Repo C) listed as folders.
+However, you will not see the actual contents of these submodules directly in Repo A. Instead, you will see a link to the submodule repository at the specific commit that Repo A references.

+To view the contents of the submodules, you can:

+Navigate to the Submodule Directory:
+Click on the submodule directory (e.g., path/to/repoB) in the GitHub interface.
+GitHub will display a link to the submodule repository at the specific commit.
+Click on this link to view the contents of the submodule repository.